-The information contained below is for use with APA 6th and EndNote X7 and X6.
+Note: The information below is for use with APA 6th and EndNote X8.
 Earlier versions of EndNote may differ.

 APA is a complicated style and EndNote requires some manipulation to get the APA references to appear correctly, particularly when it comes to Electronic material.
 Below are some guidelines on how to get the APA format correct.

 Article with a DOI